-From 2022, Aotearoa New Zealand's histories will be taught in all schools.
+From 2023, Aotearoa New Zealand's histories will be taught in all schools.
 Topics covered in Year 10 include the following:

-- Land, water, and resources and how these have been contested over time - Mana motuhake ways in which the Crown undermined Mana Maori - The state and the people Protest movements that have advanced the rights of groups in New Zealand society - The state and the Pacific New Zealand involvement in the Pacific.
+- Land, water, and resources and how these have been contested over time - Māori have worked inside, outside and alongside crown to renegotiate colonial relationship - Mana motuhake ways in which the Crown undermined Mana Māori - The state and the people protest movements that have advanced the rights of groups in New Zealand society and in other nations - The state and the Pacific New Zealand involvement in the Pacific - NZ economy study of internal and external factors that have impacted on economic position of New Zealanders and NZ's economic interdependence in the world.